-More and more brides are opting out of traditional indoor weddings and choosing to get married in the great outdoors.
+Many brides opt out of a traditional indoor wedding and choose to get married in the great outdoors.
 Whether your marriage takes place in a field, backyard, mountain top, or on a beach, an outdoor wedding really captures an air of romance.
 Use scenery and natural landscapes to your decorating advantage, and embrace a less-is-more approach.

 Not to worry.
-I have put together a quick guide for “How to Plan the Best Outdoor Wedding Ever!”
+I have put together this quick guide for “How to Plan the Best Outdoor Wedding Ever!”

 Location, Location, Location